douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Artificial Intelligence in Software Architecture

 Artificial Intelligence (AI) in software architecture is an evolving field that leverages the capabilities of AI and machine learning to enhance, optimize, and transform traditional software designs.
-Here\'s a breakdown of the key topics:
+Here's a breakdown of the key topics:

 #### AI and Machine Learning Basics